ACT: Claimant NOT Paid, Prepares and Serves Adjudication Application

 Two (2) identical copies of the adjudication application must be prepared and served by the claimant on Adjudicate Today within 10 business days after the expiry of 5 business days from service of the second opportunity [s.19(2)] notice.
 As the Act requires Adjudicate Today to serve the adjudication application on the respondent, the second copy of the adjudication application is served on the respondent.

 Due to a drafting 'quirk' in the Act, a claimant who receives a payment schedule after serving a second opportunity s.19(2) notice must wait until the notice expires (5 business days after receipt) before the 10 business days for service of the adjudication application commences.
-Service of an adjudication application on Adjudicate Today before the 5 business days after receipt has elapsed may render the application invalid or, at the least, require that it be resubmitted.
+Service of an adjudication application on Adjudicate Today before the 5 business days after receipt has elapsed will make the application invalid.

 An adjudication application must:

 - Be in writing addressed to Adjudicate Today requesting the nomination of an adjudicator;

 - Be lodged with Adjudicate Today within 10 business days from the date of receipt of the payment schedule.
 However there is a trap!
 If the claimant served an adjudication notice, also called a second opportunity or section19(2) notice (only necessary if the respondent failed to serve the payment schedule within 10 business days of the payment claim), the adjudication application must be prepared and served by the claimant within 10 business days of the expiry of the section 19(2) notice.
 Service of an adjudication application on Adjudicate Today before the 5 business days after the respondent's receipt of the section19(2) notice has elapsed will render the application invalid.

 - Attach a copy of the payment claim;